|INTERGLAD is the International Glass Database System developed and first

 5) The frequency of appearance for each glass element can be shown as Element Distribution for groups of glasses that have specified properties.

-(4) Prediction of properties and design of glass composition (composition
+(4) Prediction of properties and glass designing (composition optimization)

 INTERGLAD employs two approaches to the prediction of glass properties: